Medicare Part B – Medical Insurance

 Did you know that some Medicare Advantage plans may offer additional services beyond Medicare Part B?
 For example, some Medicare Advantage plans include benefits like wellness programs and routine vision and dental benefits.
 These benefits aren’t normally covered by Medicare Part A or Part B.

 If you like, I can help you find a Medicare Advantage plan that may work for you.
-To learn more about me, see my photo below and use the “View profile” link to see my profile.
 You can also schedule a one-to-one phone call or request an email from me with more Medicare plan information using the links below.
 If you’d like to compare some Medicare Advantage plans now, click the Compare Plans buttons on this page.
 If you’d like to speak sooner, contact one of our licensed insurance agents following the instructions right below.

 TTY users 711